The Good Guys

-No Sell: Everyone else has to be very careful when traps are around, be them spiked floors of fireball-spitting machines.
-Borador can render them useless by getting close enough and tapping the square button, making certain dungeons easiers.
+- No Sell: Everyone else has to be very careful when traps are around, be they spiked floors of fireball-spitting machines.
+Borador can render them useless by getting close enough and tapping the square button, making certain dungeons easier.

-Took A Level In Bad Ass: Everyone has an upgrade, but Borador's most noticeable, as he gives him more melee-oriented techniques, let him use Great Weapons and gives him unique shield abilities.
+- Took A Level In Bad Ass: Everyone has an upgrade, but Borador's is most noticeable, as it gives him more melee-oriented techniques, lets him use Great Weapons, and gives him unique shield abilities.

 One of the playable characters, he's a Moon Elf Necromancer who can become a Moon Disciple.
 He's a gentle person despite his job, but is afflicted by amnesia and can't remember his past.